PrabhdeepKaur12/DSA-Practice/README.md

 - find the safest path in a grid
 - count good nodes in binary tree
 - longest zig zag path in a binary search
+- find a safe walk through a grid

 ## Hard
 - maximum building height